preignition/program-user-guide/app/survey/how-to/deleting-a-survey.md

 # Deleting a survey

 {% hint style="danger" %}
-Deleting a survey is a permanent action and cannot be undone.
-This will delete all collected data.
+  Deleting a survey marks it as deleted.
+The survey will no longer be visible in the survey workspace.
 {% endhint %}

 ## Step 1: Open the survey context menu